ULH-WebDevelopment/WebWorkerDemo/README.md

 ```

+### Receiving Data

+Data can be received from the worker thanks to a message passing mechanism with event listeners.

-When data is received from a WebWorker, the main app immediately renders it on the canvas:
+When message is received from a WebWorker, the main app immediately renders it on the canvas.
+We do not wait for the _animation frame event_ or we could loose the access to the data.

 ```javascript
 worker.addEventListener("message", handler, false);